Updated: Jun 24, 2022

 Greasy Hair & Products

 When our hair gets a little oily, we label it as dirty.
 We are so used to this and have been conditioned by the beauty product industry (and society) into thinking our hair is dirty when it’s not soft and silky.
 The oil is nothing more then your hair’s natural way to stay healthy though.
-I recommend, especially in the beginning, to use a wooden comb to comb and spread the natural oils.
+I recommend, especially in the beginning, using a clean wooden comb to spread the natural oils.

 You often notice that when you wash your hair a lot (with shampoo), it gets oily very quickly.
 It’s your hair/body trying hard to maintain itself.
 Instead we keep washing these oils away, making our scalp dry and making it worse.
 We shouldn’t wash it away as soon as it gets a little oily.
 We should be proud of our body working so amazingly.
 Don’t let society bully you into something that is bad for your body/hair.
 This also goes for using other products.
 If you really want to use a little bit of product, just divide a tiny bit of coconut oil into the ends, but you will notice that when you won’t do this, your hair will be fine with just its own oil (it will take a little while though, don’t give up).